Andre0512/hon/info.md

 Want to help us to support more appliances?
 Or add more sensors?
 Or help with translating?
 Or beautify some icons or captions?
 Check out the [project on GitHub](https://github.com/Andre0512/hon), every contribution is welcome!

+## Supported Languages
+Translation of internal names like programs are available for all languages which are official supported by the hOn app:
+* 🇨🇳 Chinese
+* 🇭🇷 Croatian
+* 🇨🇿 Czech
+* 🇳🇱 Dutch
+* 🇬🇧 English
+* 🇫🇷 French
+* 🇩🇪 German
+* 🇬🇷 Greek
+* 🇮🇱 Hebrew
+* 🇮🇹 Italian
+* 🇵🇱 Polish
+* 🇵🇹 Portuguese
+* 🇷🇴 Romanian
+* 🇷🇺 Russian
+* 🇷🇸 Serbian
+* 🇸🇰 Slovak
+* 🇸🇮 Slovenian
+* 🇪🇸 Spanish
+* 🇹🇷 Turkish

 ## Useful Links
 * [GitHub repository](https://github.com/Andre0512/hon) (please add a star if you like this integration!)
 * [pyhOn library](https://github.com/Andre0512/pyhOn)